matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 }
 ```

 You would have to use a significant amount of time and brainpower to figure out what is going on here.
 Even though this would be working code, it's really hard to read and understand.
 Other developers who didn't write this code would have a difficult time with it.
-Even someone who wrote this code and had to look at it again a few weeks later wouldn't understand it right away.
+Even someone who wrote this code and had to read it again a few weeks later wouldn't understand it right away.

 Most of the time we don't mean to write "if" statements like this.
-But when things get complicated it just sort of happens, especially if you don't know what you can do to make it better.
-So I am going to offer some tips to improve complicated if statements to make them easier to read understand.
+But when things get complicated it just sort of happens, especially if we don't know what we can do to make it better.
+So I am going to offer some tips to improve complicated "if" statements to make them easier to read and understand.
 These tips will help you write cleaner, more readable "if" statements that will be easier to understand and leave you with less bugs in your applications.

 ## <a href="#avoid-nested-if-statements" id="avoid-nested-if-statements">Avoid Nested If Statements</a>

-Nested if statements are sometimes necessary, but they add extra lines and indentations to our code.
+Nested if statements are sometimes necessary but they add extra lines and indentations to our code.
 Consider the following example where we have a function for checking if a pizza is vegetarian.
 First we are checking to see if the pizza has any toppings, then we are checking to see if those toppings include sausage.
-We are performing these checks separately in two different steps, nested inside of each other.
+We are performing these checks separately, in two different steps, nested inside of each other.

 ```javascript
 const isVegetarian = function(pizza) {